Better Than Ezra: Formation and early success

-The band released its first nationally distributed album Deluxe in 1993 on its own indie label, Swell Records, which caught the attention of major record labels and radio.
+The band released its first nationally distributed album, Deluxe, in 1993 on its own indie label, Swell Records, which caught the attention of major record labels and radio.
 Better Than Ezra signed with Elektra Records in 1995.
-Elektra Records rereleased Deluxe in 1995 and the single, "Good", reached the No. 1 position on the Hot Modern Rock Tracks chart which helped push the album to platinum record status by the end of 1995.
+Elektra re-released Deluxe in 1995, and the single "Good" reached No. 1 on the Hot Modern Rock Tracks chart which helped push the album to platinum record status by the end of 1995.

 Success came quickly to Better Than Ezra.
-Tom Drummond commented later in a 1998 interview with CNN, "It took us seven years to get signed, and then seven weeks to get to No. 1" when describing the overnight success of Deluxe and its single "Good."
+Tom Drummond commented later in a 1998 interview with CNN, "It took us seven years to get signed, and then seven weeks to get to No. 1", when describing the overnight success of Deluxe and its single "Good".